Indian national raped male employees at Bakelines Limited, says Ministry of Labour

 Bakelines has also been ordered to reinstate the boys and pay them their two weeks pay in full and to develop a violence and harassment policy which should be translated to Chichewa and pasted on the walls of the factory.

-Meanwhile, a warrant of arrest for the suspect and perpetrator of the abuses has been issued nationwide and Police and Immigration services are expected to intensify man hunt for suspect
+Meanwhile, a warrant of arrest for the suspect and perpetrator of the abuses has been issued nationwide and Police and Immigration services are expected to intensify manhunt for suspect

 However, there are concerns over the way Police are handling the case because, according to the activist, Nassah, they have not taken action to arrest the suspect.